-U.S. market data products revenues increased in the second quarter and first six months of 2014 compared with the same periods in 2013 primarily due to higher customer demand for proprietary data products, select pricing initiatives, higher audit collections and an increase in revenues due to the acquisition of eSpeed, which was completed on June 28, 2013.
-An increase in net U.S. tape plan revenues also contributed to the increase in the first six months of 2014 compared with the same period in 2013.
+U.S. market data products revenues decreased in the third quarter of 2014 compared with the same period in 2013 primarily due to lower audit collections, partially offset by higher customer demand for proprietary data products.
+U.S. market data products revenues increased in the first nine months of 2014 compared with the same period in 2013 primarily due to higher customer demand for proprietary data products, select pricing initiatives, and an increase in revenues due to the acquisition of eSpeed, which was completed on June 28, 2013, partially offset by lower audit collections.